A Quick Guide on Jasper Gemstone

 Jasper Gemstone Meaning and Symbolism

 Because of its unique natural artistry, the Jasper gemstone is often referred to as the “Supreme Nurturer”.
-It’s categorized as an elemental Earth stone and it’s believed to have a warm, harmonious energy that resonates with our primal selves.
+It’s categorized as an elemental Earth stone and it’s believed to have a warm, harmonious energy that resonates with our primal selves.02.

 In the past, Jasper gemstones were worn by kings, priests, and shamans from multiple civilizations because of the properties the stones are said to possess.
-It’s a part of the symbolism of the “Supreme Nurturer” that it helps ground the wearer’s aura, it provides stability, comfort, and security, and it also has strength and healing properties.
+It’s a part of the symbolism of the “Supreme Nurturer” that helps ground the wearer’s aura, it provides stability, comfort, and security, and it also has strength and healing properties.
 Its presence in a person’s aura is meant to add balance, peace, and wholeness.

 In Christianity, the Jasper gemstone is believed to be the rock on which apostle Peter would build his Church.
 In other religions, Jasper gemstones were carved and engraved with symbols from the Egyptian book of the dead and buried with people’s mummified remains to give them safe passage through to the afterlife.
 In Judaism, a Jasper gemstone was the twelfth stone in the Breastplate of the Jewish High Priest.